Israeli First Lady Sara Netanyahu Charged With Fraud For Using Public Funds To Order Gourmet Meals

-Israel PM’s wife Sara Netanyahu has been charged with a number of crimes, including fraud, for reportedly using government funds to pay for extravagant food at her residence in a scandal that has been dubbed as the “Prepared Food Affair” by the Israeli press.
+The Israel PM’s wife Sara Netanyahu has been charged with a number of crimes, including fraud, for reportedly using government funds to pay for extravagant food at her residence in a scandal that has been dubbed the “Prepared Food Affair” by the Israeli press.

 According to Haaretz, Netanyahu was charged along with Ezra Saidoff, a former deputy director general of the Prime Minister’s Office, for ordering food from gourmet chefs in the period between 2010 to 2013, amounting to nearly $100,000.
 Israel’s constitution makes it illegal for a PM or his family to order outside food unless their staff does not include an in-house cook.